Systems

 Lego displays work great for playrooms because, after all that hard work, no kid wants to take that apart.
 Bigger bulkier toys such as cars and American Girl dolls would work well here too.

 This ladder bookshelf is the memorabilia of their toys on display.
-As one can see the mack daddy lego structure went all the way up top, this way no one would bump into it or accidentally knock it down.
+As one can see the Mack Daddy Lego structure went all the way up top, this way no one would bump into it or accidentally knock it down.
 We all know how that would end.

 4. TV Stand